Group-based licensing basics in Azure Active Directory

-Microsoft cloud services, such as Office 365, Enterprise Mobility + Security, Dynamics CRM, and other similar products, require licenses.
+Using Microsoft paid cloud services, such as Office 365, Enterprise Mobility + Security, Dynamics CRM, and other similar products, requires licenses.
 These licenses are assigned to each user who needs access to these services.
 To manage licenses, administrators use one of the management portals (Office or Azure) and PowerShell cmdlets.
 Azure Active Directory (Azure AD) is the underlying infrastructure that supports identity management for all Microsoft cloud services.
 Azure AD stores information about license assignment states for users.

 Until now, licenses could only be assigned at the individual user level, which can make large-scale management difficult.
 For example, to add or remove user licenses based on organizational changes, such as users joining or leaving the organization or a department, an administrator often must write a complex PowerShell script.
 This script makes individual calls to the cloud service.